AntonioMartinezFernandez/golang-lambda-apigw-terraform-poc/README.md

 # golang-lambda-apigw-terraform-poc

-Deploying Golang lambda and API Gateway in Localstack with Terraform
+Deploying AWS Lambda (Golang) and API Gateway in local environment with Terraform and LocalStack

 ## Requirements